RollerGames (video game): NES version

+The game released in September 1990 in North America, and October 1991 in Europe.

 The NES version is a side-scrolling platform game that employs the likenesses of people used in the television show, but has nothing to do with the sport itself.
 Instead, a mysterious anonymous alien enemy assists the three teams of the Eastern Empire (Violators, Maniacs, Bad Attitude) and their managers (Skull, John "Guru" Drew, Ms. Georgia Hase) in a plot to sabotage the sport and hold Bill Griffiths hostage.
 The game begins with announcers Chuck Underwood and David Sams commenting about the commissioner (Griffiths) being taken hostage by the three rough teams, and he can only be rescued by the Western Alliance (T-Birds, Hot Flash, Rockers).

 The game then has Shelley Jamison asking the player which of the three teams they would wish to join; the player can choose a different team for each stage.
 Once the choice is made, the stage begins.

 The skaters the player can play as are as follows: